Download EWG's Healthy Living AppClose

-EWG calls for sunscreen makers to voluntarily stop adding this ingredient to sunscreens until there is proof that it can be safely used on sun-exposed skin.
+EWG calls for sunscreen makers to voluntarily stop adding this ingredient to sunscreens voluntarily until there is proof it can be safely used on sun-exposed skin.
 More details on the studies of vitamin A and skin cancer are available here.

-In a separate issue, the German and Norwegian governments have cautioned that retinol and other vitamin A ingredients in cosmetics could cause people to take in toxic amounts of vitamin A.
+Addressing a separate issue, the German and Norwegian governments have cautioned that retinol and other vitamin A ingredients in cosmetics could cause people to take in toxic amounts of vitamin A.

-EWG urges U.S. regulators to assess exposures to vitamin A, and consider restrictions on food fortification and body care products for populations at risk of overexposure.
+EWG urges U.S. regulators to assess exposures to vitamin A and consider restrictions on food fortification and body care products for populations at risk of overexposure.